 Recognition isn't just low cost, it's free.
 How hard is it to say, "Thanks for that great piece of work?"
 You can do that in public.
 You can do that in private.
 But bear in mind, if you praise in public, you're more likely to drive the core values that you want the rest of the team to demonstrate, and generally, people would really appreciate it and aspire to be like that person who you're heaping that praise on.

 Geoff: Many companies hire people for a very specific job, however, you'll find in your team you have a real range of skills you're not fully utilising.

 Geoff: Promoting people internally is a really powerful thing to do.
-Not only does it send a message to the staff to say, "There is a career for me here at this employer," but secondly, you'll find that you've got a lot of great knowledge which your employees have picked up along the way.
+Not only does it send a message to the staff to say, "There is a career for me here at this employer," but secondly, you'll find that you've got a lot of great knowledge that your employees have picked up along the way.
 Utilise that knowledge, keep it in your teams, and promote them into the positions that they are suitable for.

-David: A number of candidates that come to see us site their reason for wanting to move as, "There is a lack of internal career progression opportunities."
+David: A number of candidates that come to see us cite their reason for wanting to move as "There is a lack of internal career progression opportunities."
 Now, if you have that person working in your team who's worked for you for a few years and has all that internal knowledge, surely, it would be a better look for the rest of the team to see someone who's worked hard getting promoted and progressing up the ranks than going out and recruiting someone fresh who will have to learn the company, the industry, and potentially the role from scratch.

 Geoff: You want to maintain a healthy work-life balance.
 So there will be busy times and there will be quiet times.
-And it's worthwhile noticing those and making sure that when your staff if they have worked hard and it's a quiet time, they're taking a bit of extra time off.
+And it's worthwhile noticing those and making sure that when your staff if have worked hard and it's a quiet time, they're taking a bit of extra time off.